amirongit/notecode/algebra.md

 ### The product & power rules for exponents
 #### The product rule for exponents
-- when operands of the same base are multiplied, the exponents are summed up to get the result
+- when operands of the same base are multiplied, the exponents are combined to get the result
 #### The power to power rule
 - when a base being raised to a power is being raised to another power, the two powers are multiplied to get the result
 #### Raising product to power